nestjs-shopify/nestjs-shopify/packages/auth/README.md

 # @nestjs-shopify/auth

 An OAuth setup for NestJS using Shopify's [@shopify/shopify-node-api](https://github.com/Shopify/shopify-node-api) package.
 Allows for online and offline auth using this module.
-Also adds a GraphQL proxy so you can use online tokens to proxy your GraphQL requests to Shopify, without exposing your Shopify Admin access token to the frontend.

 ## Installation